 We reached the other side of the river, and we saw the dome of the Church of Saint Francis of Assisi.
 It is directly next to the bridge tower, and it is the workplace of the Grand Master of the Knights of the Cross with the Red Star.

-Walking through the Bridge Tower, we turned right and used an enclosed passageway to get to the Smetana Embankment.
+We turned right and used an enclosed passageway to get to the Smetana Embankment.
 The embankment hugs the river between Legion Bridge and Charles Bridge, and it gives pedestrians and traffic some great views.
 King Wenceslas I had mills positioned there, so renewable power could be used for work.
 Fishing cottages existed until the 1850s.
+Back in 1894, the embankment was named for František Josef (Franz Joseph): King of Bohemia and Emperor of Austria.
+In 1907, Prague hosted one of his imperial visits.
+To celebrate, the embankment was fitted with 10 iron pipes that let gas-fed flames resemble Greek Fires.
+The statues of the Charles Bridge were adorned with garlands that contained light bulbs (a new invention at that time)!

 We liked the abundance of benches on the embankment; they overlooked the riverfront and exuded a Parisian milieu.

 Leisurely, we walked upriver and let the dinnertime traffic whizz by.
 We turned left on an avenue named Narodni (National).
-It is the border between Old Town and New Town, and it was built in 1781 on the former moats that protected the City Walls of Old Town.
+It is the border between Old Town and New Town, and it was built in 1781 on the former moat that protected the City Walls of Old Town.
 In 1870, it was renamed to honor Emperor Ferdinand I, but it was renamed again in 1919 when the nation gained sovereignty from the discriminatory empire.

 (Old Town’s fortifications existed since 1235 when King Wenceslas I erected walls that stretched for 3.8 kilometers.
 Considerable segments of the old walls are preserved in the city.
-Narodni TridaNa Prikope, and Revolucni are thoroughfares that run on the sites of former walls).
+Narodni Trida, Na Prikope, and Revolucni are thoroughfares that run on the sites of former walls).

 Across the street, we peered over the railing from above the embankment and saw a café named Capadlo Terrace.
 In winter, it has an ice skating rink...